drevantonder/drevan.me/content/articles/sentry-nuxt.md

 ## Create a Sentry Project

-[Create a sentry account](https://sentry.io/signup/) if you don't have on yet.
+[Create a sentry account](https://sentry.io/signup/) if you don't have one yet.

 Once you're account is set up, [create a project](https://docs.sentry.io/product/sentry-basics/guides/integrate-frontend/create-new-project/) with *Vue* as the platform.